IDNatte/Nyanga-Read/README.md

 # Nyanga Read 😸

-**this version is marked experimental and replacing electronjs over pywebview to cut compiled size this branch is still under heavy development**
+**this branch is highly in experimental stage**

-Manga Reader for desktop powered by sveltekit, mangadex, and pywebview.
+Manga Reader for desktop powered by sveltekit, mangadex, and electron.

 - Transalated manga based on what language you choose
 - Local bookmark save